 On arrival in Srinagar she worked by word of mouth, asking everyone in the hotel where she was staying if they knew of artisans still producing chain stitch embroidery.
 The region’s high altitudes and cold winters meant that artisans of the past would have likely embroidered throughout the inhospitable winter months.
 In what is testament to her tenacity and diplomacy, Soyer returned to Paris after her first five-week trip already armed with samples to show at Maison & Objet that same year.
 A year later, LINDELL & Co was born.

 The business model Soyer works with is an admirable but challenging one.
 Her home in Paris is a mere 6,000 kilometres as the crow flies from the artisans she regularly works with – a reality even in our Internet obsessed culture that presents challenges for communication and quality control.
 Today, she continues her annual summer visits to develop designs and oversee production and observes that there are essentially three levels of export quality textiles now produced for the market.
-Her decision to work with the most labour intensive, detailed stitches means LINDELL & where to buy ambien in the uk Co’s annual production is very small: a maximum of twelve hundred items a year because of the time required to cover an entire surface in small scale stitches.
+Her decision to work with the most labour intensive, detailed stitches means LINDELL & Co’s annual production is very small: a maximum of twelve hundred items a year because of the time required to cover an entire surface in small scale stitches.

 Even with the established relationships her past six years of work in the region afford, production standards demand constant attention.
 She explains by way of example lengthy conversations to dissuade artisans from pressing the embroidery flat to create a shiny surface which – ironically – flattens each stitch, masking the embroidery and making the textile begin to look like a print.
 But her efforts have not gone unnoticed, particularly by loyal design shops that emphasize the intrinsic value of hand production.